Constrained Serial Dictatorships can be Fair: Numerical tests

 \section{Numerical tests}

-We performed several experiments to explore the properties of the non-interleaving picking sequences obtained by maximizing either USW, ESW or ESW.
-More precisely, we explored the impact of increasing one of the parameters all other parameters being fixed.
+We performed several experiments to explore the properties of the CSDs obtained by maximizing either USW, NSW or ESW.
+More precisely, we explored the impact of increasing one of the parameters, all other parameters being fixed.

-\paragraph{Impact of the number of goods} In Figures~\ref{fig:results with borda} and \ref{fig:results with lex}, we display our results using the Borda and lexicographic scoring vectors respectively.
-These figures show the proportion of utility (left-hand side) and items (right-hand side) obtained for $n=5$ and increasing the number of items $m$ from 5 to 300 in steps of 5.
-To generate both figures, the $\FI$ model was used and we optimized either USW, ESW or ESW.\footnote{In Figures~\ref{fig:results with borda}, \ref{fig:results with lex}, and \ref{fig:results with borda lambda}, the 1st picker corresponds to the color {\em blue} (at the bottom of each plot) while the 5th and last agent to pick corresponds to the color {\em purple} (at the top of each plot).
+\paragraph{Impact of the number of goods} Figure~\ref{fig:results with borda} displays the proportion of utility (left-hand side) and goods (right-hand side) obtained for $n=5$ and increasing the number of goods $m$ from 5 to 300 in steps of 5.
+To generate both figures, the $\IC$ model and the Borda scoring vector were used and we optimized either USW, ESW or NSW.\footnote{In Figures~\ref{fig:results with borda}, and \ref{fig : Mll and Luce}, the 1st picker corresponds to the color {\em blue} (at the bottom of each plot) while the 5th and last agent to pick corresponds to the color {\em purple} (at the top of each plot).
 Moreover, note that the values plotted are in fact cumulative values.}